karlseguin/pbuf/README.md

     user = User.new(type: 1)

 (casing is preserved from the proto file)

+#### Advanced Enums
+You'll likely want to map your protocol buffer enums to specific atoms.
+With a bit of work, the generator can do this for you.

+First, you'll need to specify a custom option:

+    import 'google/protobuf/descriptor.proto';
+    extend google.protobuf.EnumValueOptions {
+      ErlangEnumValueOptions erlang = 4369;
+    }
+    message ErlangEnumValueOptions {
+      string atom = 1;
+    }

+Note that, for this to work, `protoc` will need to be told the path to the google .proto files, such as: `protoc -I=/usr/local/include`.
+If you don't already have them, they're part of the `protoc` source: [https://github.com/protocolbuffers/protobuf/releases/download/v3.6.1/protoc-3.6.1-osx-x86_64.zip](https://github.com/protocolbuffers/protobuf/releases/download/v3.6.1/protoc-3.6.1-osx-x86_64.zip).

+Next, use the custom option to specific an atom name:

+    enum HTTPMethod {
+      HTTP_METHOD_GET = 0 [(erlang).atom = "get"];
+      HTTP_METHOD_POST = 1 [(erlang).atom = "post"];
+    }

+The value will now be `:get` and `:post` rather than `:HTTP_METHOD_GET` and `:HTTP_METHOD_POST`.

 ### Oneofs
 The value of a oneof field must be set to a tuple where the first element is the name of the field and the second is the value.
 Given: